CharlieJT/Recipes/tests.md

 that nothing is out of place.
 - Edit button was correctly linking to the edit page & the delete button was displaying a modal with buttons that were linking to their appropriate action.

+#### 5. Create Recipe

+I checked that:

+- The form is sitting correctly on the page.
+- Each required input field in the form has a red asterisk next to it.
+- Each input field has a placeholder with the appropriate name & action if necessary.
+- The breadcrumb was sitting correctly with the correct links & linking to their respective page.
+- Each input field was correctly animating when the input field is active & that it's changing colour.
+- Validation is implemented correctly and if the 'Create Recipe' button is clicked with a required field being empty, it will flag up with red text underneath all of the fields that need to be filled.
+- When all of the required fields are filled in, & the 'Create Recipe' button is clicked, it will fire off the 'insert_recipe' function in app.py & redirect to the recipe listing page with the new recipe being implemented.
+- A recipe can still be created if an 'optional' field is not filled out.
+- The recipe had been successfully created by viewing the recipe on the recipe page & checked to ensure it is visible in MongoDB with the viewing count set to '1'.
+- The link 'Create Recipe' is slightly lighter in colour than the rest of the links in the footer.

+#### 6. Edit Recipe

+I checked that:

+- The form is sitting correctly on the page.
+- Each required input field in the form has a red asterisk next to it.
+- Each input field has been auto-filled with the correct information stored in MongoDB.
+- The breadcrumb was sitting correctly with the correct links & linking to their respective page.
+- Each input field was correctly animating when the input field is active & that it's changing colour.
+- Validation is implemented correctly and if the 'Update Recipe' button is clicked with a required field being empty, it will flag up with red text underneath all of the fields that need to be filled.
+- When all of the required fields are filled in, & the 'Update Recipe' button is clicked, it will fire off the 'update_recipe' function in app.py & redirect to the recipe listing page with the recipe being updated with the correct information.
+- A recipe can still be editted if an 'optional' field is not filled out.
+- The recipe had been successfully updated by viewing the recipe on the recipe page & checked to ensure it is visible in MongoDB with the viewing count set to '1'.

+#### 7. Search Recipe

+I checked that:

+- When anytime are the search function is triggered by making a search, you will be linked to the search page.
+- The input of any of the search bar will do a find through the recipe name, recipe description, recipe instructions & any recipe keywords that are found in the database.
+- If no matches are found in the database, it will display 'No results have been found' with a sad face image.
+- The search bar still works inside of the search page.
+- Both enter & the button works when doing a search.
+- The breadcrumb was sitting correctly with the correct links & linking to their respective page.
+- It was displaying the amount of recipes that had been found as well as displaying the query that had been inputted into the search bar.

+#### 8. 404 Error

+I checked that:

+- When a url has been inserted wrong or doesn't match with any of the functions that has been set up in app.py, the error 404 function will fire off & will display the 404 error page.
+- A title, image of an empty plate & a brief description of what has happened is displayed along with a button to the 'Home Page'.
+- The button to the Home Page is correctly firing off & will link you back to the home page.